What Tools Should Transmission Linemen Carry?Lowell Corporation

 Recognizing Excellence in Line Work

-With all the extensive training it takes to join this vocation, Lowell would like to thank all the people who choose this career path.
-We’re reaching out to all of our manufacturing partners ahead of April 18 to celebrate National Lineman Appreciation Day.
+With all the extensive training it takes to join this vocation, Lowell would like to thank everyone who chose this career path.
+We’re partnering with distributors like Linemen’s Supply, J.L.
+Matthews, and J. Harlen.